Foster Care Christian Collaborative

 For over 30 years, Camelot Community Care has been serving children and families experiencing abuse, neglect, behavioral health, and substance abuse issues.
 As a Non-Profit charitable organization, we accomplish our mission of enabling children and families to realize their fullest potential by stopping the cycle of abuse and neglect in families and in our community.
 No child should have to recover from their childhood, and you can join us in keeping children safe and creating a bright future for our most important resource.

-Contact: Kristin Pirozzi, Post Adoption Coordinator, kpirozzi@camelotcommunitycare.org
+Kristin Pirozzi, Post Adoption Coordinator, kpirozzi@camelotcommunitycare.org

 • Become a foster or adoptive parent.